 Onye Sormi Chain Reaction:

 One thing I noticed about “Onye sormi” is how one shout of it leads to many.
 Recently, I was in traffic on the N1 when two drivers got into some sort of misunderstanding.
 They suddenly stopped side by side with no regard for other road users and started exchanging heated “Onye sormis”.
 This led to other drivers becoming irritated.
 And they too started shouting “Onye sormi”.
-It was an Onye sormi buffet interjected with load honking and a few other choice swear words in other languages.
+It was an Onye sormi buffet interjected with load honking.

 Qualified Onye Sormi: